rouzinho/iCub_Code/README.md

 You will find here the code of the ERA experiment (Epigenetic Robotic Architecture Anthony Morse 2010).
 The code is inspired by Tony Morse but rewrote and optimized.

-You will also find a code of what learning to point should looks like is we apply transfer learning to an Hold-out and give behavior.
+You will also find a code of what learning to point should looks like if we apply transfer learning to an Hold-out and give behavior.